-He subsequently undertook a PhD funded by the Chief Scientist Office investigating gene expression signatures in pancreatic adenocarcinoma at the Beatson Institute.
-After completing his surgical training including observership periods at Johns Hopkins, Baltimore and Memorial Sloan Kettering Cancer Center, New York he undertook an international fellowship year of pancreas and liver surgery in Royal North Shore Hospital, Sydney, Australia where he gained significant experience in post-neoadjuvant therapy pancreatic resections.
+After completing his surgical training including periods as an observer at Johns Hopkins, Baltimore and Memorial Sloan Kettering Cancer Center, New York, he undertook an international fellowship year of pancreas and liver surgery in Royal North Shore Hospital, Sydney, Australia, where he gained significant experience in post-neoadjuvant therapy pancreatic resections.

-He has contributed to over 70 peer reviewed publications and with an active role in the development and management of the PrecisionPanc platform, his primary research interest now focuses upon the interaction between the genomic landscape, the immune microenvironment and chemotherapy in patients with pancreatic cancer.
-Specifically, he will look to develop combination therapeutic strategies that target Immune evasion in pancreatic cancer.
+Since joining GPOL, Dr Jamieson has an active role in the development and management of the Precision-Panc platform and his primary research interest focuses on the interaction between the genomic landscape, the immune microenvironment and chemotherapy in patients with pancreatic cancer.
+Dr Jamieson aims to develop combination therapeutic strategies that target immune evasion in pancreatic cancer.

 We are looking for highly motivated and innovative individuals to join our team of pioneering researchers.Join The Team